 Essential, Timely and Transformative

 Our society and workplaces are challenged today by broad and deepening differences.
-Managing a diverse and flexible workforce requires much more than awareness of bias and narrow policies.
+Managing a diverse and flexible workforce requires much more than awareness of abuse and bias and narrow policy responses.
 It requires strong collaborative skills across the organization.
 Our Mutual Respect framework of behavioral standards and intensive training transforms divisive habits into conciliatory skills.
 It has proven highly effective in making riven and rigid workplaces more productive, flexible and harmonious.

 The Time Has Come for the Mutual Respect Framework

 These efforts are valuable and imperative elements in a daunting change process.
 In our view they are necessary, but not sufficient components of the massive transformational task we face.
 Awareness and discrete programs are simply inadequate.
 To achieve the true inclusion of differences and divergent assumptions we must disrupt and undo destructive habits and discriminatory standards.Tomorrow’s workplaces need collective commitment to positive standards and the habits and skills that can actualize them.
 They need the demanding standards and habits of Mutual Respect.

 Achieving the “respectful treatment” the workforce requires

 For more than a decade our principals have pioneered this approach to inclusive change that is anchored in seven organization-wide standards and corresponding behaviors/habits.
 These deceptively “simple” productive practices implemented universally and reinforced regularly can transform workplaces into more inclusive, tolerant and innovative environments.
 Our process and framework include:

 • Standards – Seven linked standards that lead to Mutual Respect & Inclusion are endorsed by leadership